dottjt/plastic/other/qa.md

 The Tales of Amelia Snow - It's a coming of age story about a girl with autism.
 She begins knowing nothing about the world, and slowly develops and learns to adapt to it.
 I want maybe the 1st half to explore her childhood.
 Then it develops into her later years.

 A stattered light emerges from the roof into the attic.
 It bleeds into my skin.
 Refracting like resin onto the pale tones of my .
 I am only five, but I remember it clearly.

 People were like shadows to me.
 I never quite understood what they were, nor what pe

 I like these themes.

+Mia
+Marion
+Miaja // finnish
+Matilda

+Victoria
+Veronica
+Velda
+Viera